-Symptoms include sudden, unprovoked attacks of severe, disabling vertigo, nausea, and vomiting, usually along with sensations of pressure in the ear and hearing loss.
+Symptoms include sudden, unprovoked attacks of severe, disabling vertigo, nausea, and vomiting, usually with a sensation of pressure in the ear and hearing loss.

 A low-salt diet and a diuretic may lower the severity and frequency of attacks.